wp-plugins/like-and-read/readme.txt

 === Like and Read ===
 Contributors: sangay
-Tags: Facebook Like, Like and Read, Content Locker
-Requires at least: 3.3
+Tags: Facebook like, like and read, content locker, content protect Requires at least: 3.3
 Tested up to: 4.2.2
 License: GPLv2 or later